 What is it about swine flu that has people so nervous?
 Should seniors in particular be worried?
 To learn more, WebMD went to medical experts and got their answers to these and other questions about the 2009 H1N1 virus.

 Your sore throat comes with drooling, or you have trouble swallowing or breathing.
 This might mean your epiglottis, the structure that overhangs the opening to your throat, is inflamed.
 You could also have an abscess in the back of your throat.
 You need to get treated ASAP for these two rare conditions.

-Your sore throat is accompanied by pain that moves to the ear; this may be a sign of a more serious problem.
+You have a sore throat and pain that moves to your ear.
+This may be a sign of a more serious problem.